EDIT: This article has been massively updated for January 2019. I’ve learned a lot about walking barefoot, and I’d love to share it with you!

 From what I’ve experienced in my few weeks of walking barefoot, and from when I used to walk barefoot as a kid, it works.
 Just after one or two days of walking in this way you’ll see that you take much more natural, safe strides when you walk.
 I haven’t tried barefoot running, but that’s for other reasons.
-I’m told that it is very good for your joints to run barefoot, as you experience less impact.
+I’m told that it is very good for your joints to run barefoot, as you experience less impact due to smaller strides.

-There are some inherent dangers associated with walking shoeless.
-Of course, you’re more susceptible to sharp objects like thorns or flint cutting your feet.
+There are some inherent dangers associated with walking shoeless all the time.
+Of course, you’re more susceptible to sharp objects like thorns or flint cutting your feet, at first.

 This is because you’ve spent your whole life waking within the sweaty confines of a shoe and socks.
 Your feet have grown weak as a result of you wearing shoes.
 If you didn’t wear shoes, your feet would be much stronger.
 So when you first start walking, you need to build it up slowly, or you’ll get blisters and all sorts of nasty things.
 Take it a day at a time, and try to increase the distance you walk gradually.

-If you walk barefoot, your feet will be relatively safe.
+If you walk barefoot, your feet will be SORT OF safe.
 You won’t get ‘cut up’ or whatever you’re worried about, because you’ll develop a natural armoring on your feet.
 HOWEVER, it’s different in winter.